-There are two cases at the top level, an abstract object as function value and a concrete object as function value.
-In the case of an abstract object, we do case-by-case analysis.
+Figure~\ref{fig:call} details the rule for calls.
+There are two cases at the top level, an abstract object or a concrete object as function value.
+For an abstract object, we do case-by-case analysis.
 If $o$ is a data object, it queries the hierarchy to retrieve the corresponding \ptt{\_\_call\_\_} function --- this is the function that is being called.
-Otherwise, if it is a meta class object, this leads to the retrieval of the constructor.
-Finally if it is a meta function, there are two cases: the function is a closure where \ptt{self} is already bound to a receiver, and the function is just a value with a null reference environment.
+If it is a meta class object, this leads to the retrieval of the constructor.
+If it is a meta function, there are two cases: a closure where \ptt{self} is already bound to a receiver, or the function is just a value with a null reference environment.

 Once the analysis identifies the function to be called at this site, it checks if an interpretation of this function into 3-address code already exists.
 If it does not we interpret it.
 Notably, we interpret the AST of the function in the empty environment (i.e., only parameters are bound).
 This means that a first-class function does not carry its static reference environment and the analysis introduces unsoundness.
-This is an engineering choice: while it is possible to extend the analysis with such bindings, this will complicate code significantly, while in practice it will have limited impact.
+While it is possible to extend the analysis with such bindings, this will complicate the code, while we believe in practice it will have limited impact (based on looking at Python code and our results).
 A notable departure from standard Java analysis is that there is no explicit \ptt{new A()} site.
-Different meta class objects may flow to receivers of calls accounting for data object creation (but note that number of meta class objects is bounded and thus number of data objects instantiated at the call is finite).
+Different meta class objects may flow to receivers of calls accounting for data object creation (but the number of meta class objects is bounded and thus the number of data objects instantiated at the call is finite).

-Once the calee function is interpreted the analysis propagates points-to sets from actual arguments $t_3$ to formal parameters \pit{p} and return values to the left-hand-side of the call $t_1$.

-In case of a concrete receiver, analysis searches for concrete arguments and if it finds them executes the function.
+Once the callee function is interpreted, the analysis propagates points-to sets from actual arguments $t_3$ to formal parameters \pit{p} and return values to the left-hand-side of the call $t_1$.
+In case of a concrete receiver, if the analysis finds concrete arguments for all parameters, it executes the function.